demisx/demisx.github.io/_posts/2014-09-14-angular-what-goes-where.md

 <div class="alert alert-warning">
 <i class="fa fa-bell-o fa-2x"></i>
-  *Please note that I've intentionally omitted the `Service` component from this list.
+  *Please note, that I've intentionally omitted the `Service` component from this list.
   I find that using factories lets me accomplish everything I could do with `Service`, therefore I really had no real need to engage the latter. `Service` component does have some limited benefits if you are using CoffeeScript classes,